iCodeWalker/r3f-load-models/readme.md

     By user perspective we need to load the model as soon as possible to avoid laoding delays.

     We can use the preload method on useGLTF.

+## Multiple instances

+    If we want ot have multiple models in the scene.
+We can use the Clone helper that Drei provides.